Skip main navigation

 Documents needed for your mortgage application

-• Last 30 days of other income streams: alimony or child support
+• Last 30-60 days of other income streams, such as bonuses or rental income

 • Last 60 days of bank statements

-• Copy of the Purchase and Sale Agreement, including property address and purchase price
+• Copy of the purchase agreement or real estate sale contract, including property address and purchase price

 3. Begin your application